heistp/antler/README.md

 ### Version 1.0.0

+- undergo security audit
+- secure servers for use on the Internet
+- enhance stream server protocol to ensure streams have completed
+- add runner duration and use that to implement timeouts
+- add an antler _init_ command to create a default project
-- add standard reports for each test:
+- add support for setting arbitary sockopts
-  - node logs and system information
-  - time series and FCT plots
-  - tables of standard flow metrics: goodput, FCT, RTT distributions, etc
-  - an HTML index of tests and results
+- write documentation (in markdown)

+### Version 0.6.0

 - add support for sampling Linux socket stats via netlink (in C)
-- implement timeouts, both for runners and the node control connection
-- complete the SSH launcher, with sudo support, and add an example of its use
 - for packet flows:
   - record replies and calculate RTT
   - detect lost and late (out of order) packets
+- complete the SSH launcher, with sudo support, and add an example of its use

+### Version 0.5.0

-- handle tests both with and without node-synchronized time
+- add an HTML index of tests and results
-- add support for setting arbitary sockopts
-- secure the servers for use on the Internet
-- add compression support for System runner FileData output
+- add standard reports for each test:
-- make UDP flood more efficient
+  - time series and FCT plots
+  - table of standard flow metrics, including goodput, FCT and data transferred
+  - node logs
+  - system information
+  - git tags
-- add an antler _init_ command to create a default project
+- add admin web UI to run a package of tests
-- write documentation (in markdown)

 ### Version 0.4.0